wilkox/ggfittext/README.md

 ## Specifying the box coordinates

-If you want to specify exact limits for the box (instead of having them inferred from `x` and `y`), you can use `xmin` & `xmax` and/or `ymin` & `ymax`:
+If you want to manually set the edges of the box (instead of having them inferred from `x` and `y`), you can use `xmin` & `xmax` and/or `ymin` & `ymax`: